alicerum/shipwright-cli/README.md

 [Shipwright's Build](shipwrightbuild) operator, which uses the same pattern than `kubectl`/`oc` and can be used as a staandalone binary and as a `kubectl` plugin.

-You can expect to read developer's documentation bellow, the focus on final users with extend usage documentation will come in the near future.
+You can expect to read developer's documentation below, the focus on final users with extend usage documentation will come in the near future.

 ## Build and Install